mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

 :boom: Task 3: Now, let's review the configuration used to start up our switches.
-Run the "cat" command on your leaf1/2.cfg files to view them.
+Run the "cat" command in your Linux terminal, to view the ~/advanced-networking-workshop/containerlab/configs/leaf1-start.cfg/leaf2-start.cfg files, or open them up in VScode.

 <details>
 <summary>:unlock: Show example solution: Task 3</summary>